Mecze/2dframework/README.txt

 Main Functionality:
 It crops the image into pieces and animate them along the X axis of the original image.
-On the Y axis more elements Animations are stored:
+On the Y axis more Animations are stored:

   Frames    || Animation name
 0,1,2,3,4,5 -> "idle"